rekalogika/domain-event-src/README.md

 A domain event is dispatched from the part of your code where the event is actually happening.
 Different part of your application might call the same method on an entity, directly or indirectly.
 By using domain events, the event will be dispatched in all the cases.
+No need to make sure to dispatch the event from all the different places where the method is called.

 The application layer (controllers, services) can tell an entity to do something, but it cannot reliably know if the action is actually performed.
 A